Red Cold River

 "Red Cold River" is a song by American rock band Breaking Benjamin.
 It was their lead single from their sixth studio album Ember.
-The song peaked at number two on the Billboard Mainstream Rock chart.

 Background

 "Red Cold River" was first announced as the lead single for the band's sixth studio album, Ember, in December 2017.
 A short teaser clip of the song was released on January 1, 2018, while the full song was later officially released on January 5, 2018.
 The song debuted number 38 on the Billboard Mainstream Rock Songs chart in its first week at radio, making it the biggest gainer on the chart of the week.
 A music video was released on January 18, 2018, featuring alternating footage of the band performing, and scenes of an anguished father who finds his missing daughter dead near a creek.
 The man meets a Native American woman who helps him see a vision of the man who killed his daughter and was a part of the search party.
 The father transforms into a monster, hunts down the killer, and beats him almost to death, but stops upon seeing the angel of his deceased daughter.